 These Omega Fatty Acids have been proven to provide a range of health benefits such as the improved health of a dog’s skin and coat as well as improved cardiovascular and cognitive function.

 The last common type of meat used in pet food is Red Meat.
 Red meat ingredients such as Beef or Lamb tend to contain a higher proportion of fat than many fish or poultry ingredients.
 However, this is not a negative trait, as fat is crucial to a dog’s diet.

 As we mentioned previously, fat is used for many bodily functions and can be burned as a source of energy.
 Also, red meat contains some minerals that are not abundant in other meats, such as Iron and Zinc.

 Fruit & Vegetable Ingredients

 The fruit ingredients contained in dog food tend to be in fairly minimal quantities or portions.
-The small portion sizes are of fruit are as they are included for the vitamins, minerals and other micronutrients they provide and not as a source of nutrition like vegetables are.
+The small portion sizes of fruit is as they are included for the vitamins, minerals, and other micronutrients they provide and not as a source of nutrition like vegetables are.
 Typical examples of fruit included in dog food are blueberries, apples, cranberries, and pears.

 Best Senior Dog Food

 Best Senior Dog Food – All Round Picks

 Nulo Freestyle Senior With Trout & Sweet Potatoes Review